-A group of farmers and ranchers is suing the federal government in an effort to block the possible use of hydraulic fracturing in a valley near Austin, Nevada.
-Reese River Basin Citizens Against Fracking hopes a federal judge will grant an emergency injunction in time to halt the July 17th sale of the oil and gas leases.
+A group of farmers and ranchers is suing the federal government in an effort to stop hydraulic fracturing in a valley near Austin, Nevada.
+Later this week, the Bureau of Land Management is auctioning off leases that could let companies explores for oil and gas there.
 While fracking has not taken off in Nevada, some say the state could have vast potential given new technology.

 For decades, families have run livestock and grown alfalfa in the Reese River Valley on the slopes of the Toiyabe Range.
 While the river is now dry, much of the valley is still green, thanks to years of irrigating and developing the desert soil.

 Lee Hutchens energetically maneuvers his ATV as he finishes rounding up some of his Hereford cattle.
 Once finished, he cools off on his front deck, overlooking the hazy, hot valley.
 They're on their second cutting of alfalfa, he explains.

 "We're looking at a circle system and that circle system irrigates 120 acres."